CodeYourFuture/CYF-Workshops/devtools/readme.md

 1. [Inspect the page](http://cyf-workshops.netlify.app/devtools/) with Devtools.
 1.  _Write down_ the answers to these questions:

     - What is the name of the font used on the page?
     - What is the CSS variable that holds this value?
-(Hint: variables start with `--`, for example, `--paper`)
+(Hint: variables start with `--`, like, `--paper`)
     - What is the brand colour value?
     - What variables hold [CSS length data type](https://developer.mozilla.org/en-US/docs/Web/CSS/length) values?

 1. When the timer goes off, share your answers with the other groups.
 Paste them in a thread in Slack and go quickly to the next challenge.
 <!-- {{</note>}} -->

 So we've seen that fonts, colors, and spacing are often stored as CSS Variables, or custom properties.
 This allows them to be easily changed throughout a project by simply altering one value.
 Let's experiment with this.